firebolt-db/godocs/docs/sql_reference/functions-reference/window/percentile-cont-window.md

 great_grand_parent: SQL reference
 ---

-# PERCENTILE_CONT OVER
+# PERCENTILE_CONT

 Calculates a percentile over a partition, assuming a continuous distribution of values defined.
 Results are interpolated, rather than matching any of the specific column values.

-PERCENTILE\_CONT is available as an [aggregation function](../aggregation/index.md).
-See also [PERCENTILE\_DISC](./percentile-disc-window.md), which returns a percentile over a partition equal to a specific column value.
-For more information on usage, please refer to [Window Functions](./window-functions.md).
+PERCENTILE\_CONT is available as an Window function.
+See also [PERCENTILE\_DISC](../window/percentile-disc-window.md), which returns a percentile over a partition equal to a specific column value.
+For more information on usage, please refer to [Window Functions](../window/index.md).

 ## Syntax
 {: .no_toc}